Elldreth/comfy_tag_expander/README.md

 ﻿# Danbooru Tag Expander - ComfyUI Custom Node

-Automatically expands Danbooru-style tags with their implied tags based on official Danbooru tag implication data.
+Automatically expands tags with their implied tags based on official Danbooru tag implication data.
+Works with both Danbooru-style underscored tags (`cat_ears`) and natural space-separated tags (`cat ears`).

 ## What It Does